yannickl88/blog-articles/author.md

-Yannick has been working with Symfony since 2013 but he developing in other language like `java` or `python`.
+Yannick has been working with Symfony since 2013 but he is also developing in other language like `java` or `python`.
 He can usualy be found tinkering with some project.